QR code payment: India

 Line 1 of the Mumbai Metro in India allows users to purchase a ticket on their phones using QR code payments.
 Instead of swiping an RFID card or single-use token, a QR code is generated on the Paytm app which is then read by a scanner mounted on the turnstile.

 Malaysia

 QR code payment is becoming increasingly popular recently in Malaysia as a convenient and secure way to pay for transportation services.
 KTM ETS and KTM Komuter Northern Sector, as well as KLIA Ekspres and Penang Ferry Service, are all offering QR code payments to their passengers.

-Passengers can purchase their tickets online via the application or website of these transportation services.
-After purchasing the ticket, a QR code is generated which can be scanned using a mobile phone or a printed ticket with a QR code.
-Passengers can then enter and pass through the fare gate directly, without the need to redeem a physical ticket.

 As Malaysia continues to modernize its transportation infrastructure, it is likely that more services including Rapid KL will adopt QR code payments to enhance the passenger experience and streamline operations.

+Philippines

+QR code tickets, named beep QR, were introduced in LRT-1 on 1 June 2023 by AF Payments, Inc., the operator of beep card, in partnership with Maya, an e-wallet app.
+QR tickets can be bought on the Maya app or ikotMNL app.
+Each LRT-1 station is equipped with at least 1 QR code-enabled gate.

+Indonesia

+Indonesia has adopted a QR code payment system in the transportation sector to improve convenience and efficiency for commuters.
+Jakarta's MRT and TransJakarta bus systems now support payment via QR Code Indonesian Standard (QRIS).
+This promotes a cashless society and mobile payments in Indonesia.

 Integrated QR code payment systems

+The integrated QR code payment system (also known as a unified, national, standard, or common QR code) is a type of payment system that employs a standardized QR code format, enabling interoperability among multiple banks and e-wallet providers.
+This system allows consumers to make transactions by scanning a single QR code, regardless of the issuing institution of their payment app.
+This system typically shares the following characteristics: